Definition & Facts for GER & GERD in Infants

 Does GER have another name?

-Doctors also refer to GER as
+Doctors also refer to GER in infants as

 - acid indigestion